The Bankrate promise

 - Lawn care: In most cases, the HOA dues you pay will take care of the lawn on shared areas, though for your own lawn care the association may have standards you need to adhere to.

-- City services: Utilities and services such as water, sewage and trash removal may be included in HOA fees.
+- City services: Utilities and services such as water, sewage and trash removal may be included in HOA fees, though that is not always the case.

 - Reserve funds: A portion of your HOA fees will be set aside in a dedicated savings account so that the association can use it for unexpected expenses.
 For example, if a window breaks in the clubhouse or a piece of gym equipment has reached the end of its life, the HOA may use this reserve to replace them.